AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-0-setup/start.md

 3. **Adjust Autoscale Settings and Save Changes**:
    - In the default pool configuration, change the autoscale maximum setting from 10 to 1.
 This limits the maximum number of nodes to 1 to prevent resource over-allocation.
    - Confirm and save your modifications to the default pool settings.
+Please note, you would have to hit `Save` twice.
+First on `Edit pool` pane and then second on the `Workspace settings` pane.

 ![One Node](../screenshots/extra/onenode3.jpg)